pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: button_caption

-       For future use: the caption string of a button-type field.
+       The caption string of a button-type field.

+    .. attribute:: is_signed

+       A bool indicating the status of a signature field, else ``None``.

     .. attribute:: rect